dannsam/xenko-docs/manual/files-and-folders/distribute-a-game.md

 ## 1. Create a release build

 1. If you've built your game in Release mode before, in your project folder (eg *MyGame/Bin/MyPlatform/Release/*), delete the *Data* folder.
-(This folder might contain unnecessary files, so it's simplest to build it again from scratch.)
+This folder might contain unnecessary files, such as old versions of assets, so it's simplest to build it again from scratch.

 2. Open your project in Game Studio.